-- put in writing the specific reasons why the grade is being questioned and include a copy of the correspondence with the academic member in charge of the unit, and - submit this written request for a review of the grade awarded to the Dean of Division or nominee.
-A candidate can only appeal against the award of a grade where: - the unit co-ordinator did not provide a unit outline as required; or - 2. the assessment requirements as specified in the unit outline were varied in an unreasonable way; or - examiners judgement was not objectively applied because of prejudice against the individual candidate; or - a candidate is of the view that a clerical error has occurred in the computation of the grade; or where
+put in writing the specific reasons why the grade is being questioned and include a copy of the corre-

-- 5. due regard has not been paid to the evidence of illness or misadventure if submitted by the specified date; - a candidate is of the view that they have been disadvantaged in some way due to the conduct of their final examination.
+- spondence with the academic member in charge of the unit, and - submit this written request for a review of the grade awarded to the Dean of Division or nominee.
+A candidate can only appeal against the award of a grade where: - 1. the unit co-ordinator did not provide a unit outline as required; or - 2. the assessment requirements as specified in the unit outline were varied in an unreasonable way; or - 3. examiners judgement was not objectively applied because of prejudice against the individual candidate; or - 4. a candidate is of the view that a clerical error has occurred in the computation of the grade; or - 5. due regard has not been paid to the evidence of illness or misadventure if submitted by the specified date; - 6. a candidate is of the view that they have been disadvantaged in some way due to the conduct of their final examination.

 At this point the Dean of Division or nominee may discuss the matter with both the student and the staff member in attendance.
-At the completion of these discussions, the Dean of Division or nominee will notify the outcome of the appeal to the Registrar and Vice-Principal and the student in writing.
+At the completion of these discussions, the Dean of Division or nominee will notify the outcome of the appeal to the Academic Registrar and the student in writing.

-Step 3: Formal appeal to Grading Appeals Committee via the Registrar
+Step 3: Formal appeal to Grading Appeals Committee via the Academic Registrar

-If difficulties continue and a mutually agreeable result is not reached, the student may, before the expiration of 5 working days after the meeting with the Dean of Division or nominee, lodge an appeal with the Registrar and Vice-Principal which details and makes explicit the grounds for claiming that the conclusion reached in Step 2 is unfair or unjust.
-Students contemplating such an appeal may wish to consult the Dean of Students before lodging an appeal with the Registrar and Vice-Principal.
+If difficulties continue and a mutually agreeable result is not reached, the student may, before the expiration of 5 working days after the meeting with the Dean of Division or nominee, lodge an appeal with the Academic Registrar which details and makes explicit the grounds for claiming that the conclusion reached in Step 2 is unfair or unjust.
+Students contemplating such an appeal may wish to consult the Dean of Students before lodging an appeal with the Academic Registrar.

-The Registrar and Vice-Principal will then refer the matter together with all relevant documents to the Grading Appeals Committee, which will recommend a course of action to Academic Senate.
+The Academic Registrar will then refer the matter together with all relevant documents to the Grading Appeals Committee, which will recommend a course of action to Academic Senate.
 Appeals against grades at this level are based on procedural matters only.